scm-manager/scm-manager/docs/en/development/cli-guideline.md

 ```

 ## Parameters and options
-Every required field for my command must be a parameter.
+Every required field for a command must be a parameter.
 All other fields have to be options.

 `scm repo create git namespace/name --init --description="test"`

-The repository `type` and `namespace/name` must be set, so these are annotated as parameters.
+The repository `type` and `namespace/name` must be set, so they must be annotated as parameters.
-The other fields like `init` and `description` are optional and are therefore options.
+The other fields like `init` and `description` are optional and are therefore annotated as options.
 ```java
   @CommandLine.Parameters
   private String type;